zap8600/f0-wormbrain/README.md

 # f0-wormbrain
-C. Elegant nematode on the Flipper Zero.
+C. Elegans nematode on the Flipper Zero.